 The EVAP system's job is to collect gasoline vapors from the fuel tank and fuel lines.
 These vapors are stored in a charcoal canister (which is usually under the hood in the engine compartment).
 When the engine is running, this vapor is bled into the cylinders to be burned off, preventing dangerous (and bad for the environment) gasoline vapor from leaking into the atmosphere.

-Nearly every time a P0442 is triggered on a Toyota, it will be because the gas cap is missing, improperly affixed (i.e. not closed tightly), or leaking.
+Nearly every time a P0442 is triggered on a Toyota, it will be because the gas cap is missing, improperly affixed (i.e., not closed tightly), or leaking.
+(We talk more about gas caps/filler caps in this article.)
 This code may also come up when a gas cap is replaced with a non-OEM gas cap that doesn't fit correctly.

 Most of the time, removing and putting the gas cap back on and then clearing the code will solve your vehicle's P0442 issue.
 If that doesn't work, you may need to replace your gas cap with an OEM gas cap (assuming you've got a generic cap installed now).

 If the problem is not in the cap, however, it may be a pinhole leak in one of the vapor hoses or tubes that runs from the fuel tank vent to the charcoal canister or one of the seals on that tubing's connections.

 Testing the hoses for leaks can be time-consuming, so most mechanics will test them at their connection points (the most likely point of failure) to the fuel tank, splices in the tube itself along its run to the engine compartment, and at the connection to the charcoal canister.
 If no leak is found, the rest of the tubing may be methodically checked by putting it under light pressure and using the soapy water technique.
 Often, however, replacing the tubes is cheaper and easier than spending this time testing them.

 For a comprehensive list of trouble codes, check out this article on the Toyota Parts Center Blog.